CrowdShelf/server/README.md

 ### Books
 #### Create
-Put an item as defined above to the database:
-`PUT /book`
+**Request:** `PUT /book` puts a book as defined in the data model.

 This can be a new item, or an item with changed properties.

 #### Add and remove renters
 **Requests:**

-`PUT /book/:isbn/:owner/addrenter` to add a renter to a book.
+* `PUT /book/:isbn/:owner/addrenter` to add a renter to a book.

-`PUT /book/:isbn/:owner/removerenter` to remove a renter to a book.
+* `PUT /book/:isbn/:owner/removerenter` to remove a renter to a book.

 **Data:** `{username: usernameToAddOrRemove}`